Ramsey County, Minnesota: Rail

-Ramsey County is a major freight hub along BNSF's Northern Transcon route, as well as being served by Union Pacific and Canadian Pacific.
+Ramsey County is a major freight hub along BNSF's Northern Transcon route and is also served by Union Pacific and Canadian Pacific.

 Amtrak offers daily intercity passenger rail service on the Empire Builder from Union Depot in Saint Paul.
 Light rail service is provided by Metro, a light rail and bus rapid transit system operated by Metro Transit that connects several communities in Ramsey and Hennepin Counties.
-The Metro Green Line connects St. Paul Union Depot to Target Field station in Minneapolis, in neighboring Hennepin County.
+The Metro Green Line connects Union Depot to Target Field station in Minneapolis, in neighboring Hennepin County.